apache/logging-log4cxx/src/site/markdown/development/fuzzing.md

 ## Viewing fuzzing failures detected by OSS-Fuzz {#view}

 The system running fuzzers registered to OSS-Fuzz is called **ClusterFuzz**, which provides [a web interface](https://oss-fuzz.com) for maintainers to monitor the fuzzing results.
-Tests outputs and [reproduction](#reproduce) inputs for failed tests are stored in [a Google Cloud Storage bucket](https://console.cloud.google.com/storage/browser/apache-logging-log4cxx-logs.clusterfuzz-external.appspot.com).
+Test output and the input for any failed test (required for reproduction) are stored in [a Google Cloud Storage bucket](https://console.cloud.google.com/storage/browser/apache-logging-log4cxx-logs.clusterfuzz-external.appspot.com).
-Access to both the web interface and the bucket is restricted, and only allowed to [those configured for the project](https://github.com/google/oss-fuzz/blob/master/projects/apache-logging-log4cxx/project.yaml).

 ## Reproducing fuzzing failures detected by OSS-Fuzz {#reproduce}